eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/nesting.md

 - To simplify the maintenance of Capacity Groups
 - To enable the bundling of several smaller Capacity Groups to reflect a (virtual, internal) company structure

-<br/><br/>

 **Advantages**

 - Avoid increased maintenance efforts if same Material Demands may be required for another Capacity Group
 - Allows to provide additional transparency to customers

-<br/><br/>

 ## Functional Description

 Nesting is an indirect linking of Material Demand information to a Capacity Group done by a supplier.
 It involves connecting the WeekBasedCapacityGroup to another WeekBasedCapacityGroup that is already linked to a WeekBasedMaterialDemand.
 Suppliers may apply Nesting within WeekBasedCapacityGroup aspect model via the parameter `linkedCapacityGroups`.

 For more transparent collaboration, a supplier may also aggregate two or more Capacity Groups and share this aggregated Capacity Group with its customer, if all aggregated Capacity Groups refer to the same customer (BPNL).
 Nesting helps suppliers for example to map the internal production sequence in the Capacity Groups, e.g. the combination of two production lines into one final assembly line can be mapped by linking the two Capacity Groups of the preceding lines into another Capacity Group (see [Example](#example)).
 The same applies to multiple production plants representing a customer's total allocated capacity for materials.

-<br/><br/>
-The supplier is able to put the desired Capacity Groups with their respective demands and capacities together and then share it with the customer.<br/>
+The supplier is able to put the desired Capacity Groups with their respective demands and capacities together and then share it with the customer.

 Consolidation is performed only on the demand and not on the capacity side when Nesting is used: all related capacity information is fully independent, i.e. the capacity data in the Capacity Group must be maintained individually.
 If a Capacity Group contains linked Capacity Groups, then the Material Demands of these linked Capacity Groups are summed up and used as aggregated demand.
-The supplier must either link individual Material Demands or link existing Capacity Groups in the Capacity Group. <br/>
+The supplier must either link individual Material Demands or link existing Capacity Groups in the Capacity Group.

 The following figure shows that: